Skip to content

 await handle_event(message.data)

-• Setting ack_deadline_seconds lower than typical processing time.
+• Setting acknowledgment deadline below realistic processing time.

 Recap